-As the hours started to add up on this project, I started asking myself why it felt worth it.
-The answer for me: connectivity.
-The appeal of linking things: devices to the Internet, blinking lights to the the cloud, one person to other people, people to a location.
+As the hours add up on this project, you start asking yourself why it feels worth it.
+The answer: connectivity; the appeal of linking things: devices to the Internet, blinking lights to the the cloud, one person to other people, people to a location.

 That's what's exciting about the Internet, hypertext, smartphones, and the Internet of Things, over-hyped as that phrase is.

 Connectivity is the satisfying payoff.
 Or at least it used to, before the social networks started turning sour.

 Now Twitter is a cesspool: everybody is "clapping back."
 Facebook is a scam and a hustle.
 Now connectivity feels kind of used by surveillance capitalists, Russian hackers, and scheming, VC-funded startups.

 But wait, at the hyperlocal level, doesn't it still work?
 In the real world, connectedness still has some of the power that fueled the growth of the Web, and Web 2.0.